 Syme Marmion & Co reports and advice are either of a general nature, or for specific circumstances.
-Syme Marmion & Co is not liable for any loss or damage incurred by any person relying on such reports or advice, except
+Syme Marmion & Co is not liable for any loss or damage incurred by any person relying on such reports or advice, except where they are created by Syme Marmion & Co expressly for that person.

-Marmion & Co is not liable for any loss of damage incurred by any person relying on such reports or advice, except where they are created by Syme Marmion & Co expressly for that person.
+Marmion & Co is not liable for any loss of damage incurred by any person relying on such reports of advice, except where they are created by Syme Marmion & Co expressly for that person.

 Nothing in these terms shall be taken as excluding, limiting or modifying any term, condition or warranty implied by any applicable act of parliament that cannot be so affected.
-To the extent that such a term, condition or warranty is implied, the liability of Syme Marmion & Co for breach of that term, condition or warranty is, where permitted, limited at the option of Syme Marmion & Co, to the supplying of the relevant goods or services again; or the extent of the term of the non-term of the render or conjuger simpling and then or the payment of the cost of having the relevant goods or services supplied again.
+To the extent that such a term, condition or warranty is implied, the liability of Syme Marmion & Co for breach of that term, condition or warranty is, where permitted, limited at the option of Syme Marmion & Co, to the supplying of the relevant goods or services again; or the payment of the cost of having the relevant goods or services supplied again.